Humane-Documentation/Spree/business_logic/payments_guide.md

 | `complete`           | Completing a purchase or capture transaction                                                                           |
 | `void`               |                                                                                                                        |
 | `invalidate`         | Card brand isn't supported                                                                                             |

-## Order & Payments
-* Orders aren’t always completed in one transaction
-* An order can have more than one payment associated with it if one payment is declined before another is authorized.
-* Each payment is processed separately, and has its own independent states for Spree to track

-## Merchant Account (FYI)
-* A bank account that allows accepting credit card payments
-* An Internet merchant account allows accepting payments online without having the customer's credit card physically in front of you

 ## Credit Card Data
 * In production mode, credit card data is transmitted only once and via SSL